itsawouki/python-journey/README.md

-# 🐍 Python → AI
+# 🐍 Python

 > *"Python is the first step.
 AI is the destination."*

-I started learning Python on [Date].
+I started learning Python on 04/21/2026.
 This is where I document everything — the messy first scripts, the "aha!" moments, and eventually, the foundation for AI development.

 ---